GrantLicata/Portfolio/src/Portfolio_Update_Plan.md

 3. Work done in the software development space should be shown as hobby/side work
 4. The overall style should be more simplistic and professional
 5. It should contain less pictures and graphics
+6. The color should be that off blue found in the developer example explored earlier in my dev career.